To get back to nature

 Here at the farm, you can grow your own food, pick your own food, cook your own food & eat it too.

-Where else can you go camping & pick out your own fresh eggs for breakfast?
+Where else can you go camping & pick out your own fresh chicken and duck eggs for breakfast?

 Grins & Pickin's